Electron Spin Resonance - ESR (EPR) Unit

 The equipments that we have can provide the resources necessary for contemporary research of paramagnetic metals (i.e.: Cu(II), Mn(II/III/IV), Fe(II/III) etc'), organic radicals, Oxygen and Nitroxide radicals in biology research, oxidative stress, antioxidants, bioinorganic complexes, changes in structure of paramagnetic electrode, identification and structure of paramagnetic nano particles, comparing size of nano particles, protein having paramagnetic atoms and structural biology.

 We have been using currently the Bruker EMX EPR 100d X-band Spectrometer.
-This spectrometer is a continuous wave (CW) spectrometer, operating at 9.5 GHz, 30 mm with center of magnetic field at around 3300 G. It can operate between 150 K to 400 K and is been used for spin trap EPR, metal complexes and radicals, metal alloys and for guiding graduated students.
+This spectrometer is a continuous wave (CW) spectrometer, operating at 9.5 GHz, 30 mm with the centre of magnetic field at around 3300 G. It can operate between 150 K to 400 K and is been used for spin trap EPR, metal complexes and radicals, metal alloys and for guiding graduated students.

 Recently we inaugurated the state-of-the-art EPR spectrometer, the Bruker Elexsys 500 system.
 The Elexsys EPR is a continuous wave (CW) spectrometer which has the capability of various experiments, from 4 K to 400 K, from instant to overnight measurements in the continuous wave (CW) X band ( 9.5 GHz, 30 mm with center of magnetic field at around 3300 G ) and Q band (32 GHz, 8.5 mm with center of magnetic field at around 12000 G ).